overloop-crm/overloop-api-doc/source/includes_main/_prospects.md

 created_at | no | **datetime** | ISO 8601 format with timezone offset
 updated_at | no | **datetime** | ISO 8601 format with timezone offset

+### Custom Fields

+Custom fields allow you to store more specific information about your prospects, they can be defined into [your settings](https://app.prospect.io/settings/custom-fields).

+Use the `identifier` of your custom fields as attribute keys.

 ### Relationships
 Object | Description
 --------- | -----------